Save it for later!

 How the mudroom space was before

-I actually have a bag full of these hooks, in several sizes and they have been a life-saver over the years.
+I actually have a bag full of these hooks, in several sizes, and they have been a lifesaver over the years.
 In every new home, until we figure out the use of the space, they’re a great organizing solution.

 white hallway with white cabinetry